sparkles-dev/sparkles/README.md

 # Sparkles

-> A web tech stack built entirely on open source.
+> A web tech stack built on open source.

 ## Slices in the mix